 Born and raised in Santa Fe, New Mexico Jody Lyle has been immersed in art throughout her lifetime.
-Jody’s grandmother was a well-known landscape painter in Northern New Mexico and inspired Jody form an early age.
-She earned her degree in Fine Art form the University of North Texas and later worked in a well-recognized sculpture foundry in Loveland, Colorado.
+Jody’s grandmother was a well-known landscape painter in Northern New Mexico and inspired Jody from an early age.
+She earned her degree in Fine Art from the University of North Texas and later worked in a well-recognized sculpture foundry in Loveland, Colorado.

 Jody’s work embodies a passion for invention, cultural heritage as well as a personal discovery and expression.
 Each piece reflects her commitment to art and the exploration of fusion jewelry.

 This body of work is all hand fabricated.
 The idea of this series is to design around the stones, so I have chosen stones that speak to me and then extend them with a metal element; to add structure or balance and sometimes to finish the thought that the stone provoked in me.
 This is a very fun and subjective series that allows me to pull from all my life experiences.